winterdharma/DharmaPearls/01_agama/samyukta/03/index.md

 # [The Related Discourses](../index.html)
 ## 3. Causation

-This group of sūtras takes causation as it’s primary theme, especially the causation of one’s existence in the world and liberation from suffering.
-The topics encountered in this section of the *Related Discourses* usually revolve around dependent origination in various contexts.
+This group of <em>sūtra</em>s takes causation as it’s primary theme, especially the causation of one’s existence in the world and liberation from suffering.
+The topics encountered in this section of the <cite>Related Discourses</cite> usually revolve around dependent origination in various contexts.

-The Causation group consists of 78 sūtras when abbreviated sūtra variants are counted.
-The material spans fascicles 12, 14, and 15 of *Taisho* No. 99, which have been reordered according to Yinshun’s reconstruction.
+The Causation group consists of 78 <em>sūtra</em>s when abbreviated sūtra variants are counted.
+The material spans fascicles 12, 14, and 15 of <cite>Taisho</cite> No. 99, which have been reordered according to Yinshun’s reconstruction.
 Below is a list of the English translations currently available.

 For a table of parallels found in other Buddhist sources, see the [Dharma Pearls Wiki](https://dharmapearls.net/dharmabase/index.php/Causation_Sa%E1%B9%83yukta).
 Also, see the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.